When looking to buy a car, it's only natural to wonder just how much you could be entitled to borrow to help fund the purchase.

 If you aren't in the best of positions, it's certainly worth delaying your loan application and trying to rebuild your score and overall situation.

-One of the most important things to do before buying a car is working out exactly how much you can afford and how much future monthly repayments may cost.
+One of the most important things to do before buying a car is to work out exactly how much you can afford and how much future monthly repayments may cost.

 It's easy to get caught up in wanting an expensive car when you're paying it back at fixed monthly payments, but if that would leave you short or scraping by financially, then it's going to be a miserable few years for you.